Leslie Watson (runner): Media and advertising

+At the time hotpants were fashionable and later Watson told The Observer: “I wore them but really I was a little too fat, so one day when I saw an advertisement for the Masters and Maidens marathon it crossed my mind that marathon running might be slimming.”

 Powerlifting career

 After her last marathon in 1994, Watson had to stop running due to a twisted nerve in her knee.
 She continued work as a physiotherapist and began competitive powerlifting.
 By 1997 she competed in the 48-kilo bracket of the British championships for powerlifting.
 Over the same period, Watson began dating Bernard "Budgie" Mullan, a powerlifter who she had helped with extensive physical therapy after his 1993 motorcycle accident.
 Mullan taught her powerlifting technique, and they later trained together for competitions.
 Watson and Mullan set British, European and World records for powerlifting in their age divisions.

 Death

 Watson was hospitalized on 23 December 2023.
 She died 1 January 2024, aged 78, after developing complications from blood clots.
 By the time of her death, she had been partners with Budgie Mullan for 30 years, and was survived by his grandchildren.
 As of 2024, the Maryhill Harriers give annual trophies in her name, awarding the Leslie Watson trophy to the Women's Merit League Champion each year.